wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.3.1 =
+Recommended update immediately!
+Fix for bug where confirmation screen does not install.

 = 1.3 =
 New, faster way to add form items and ability to customize Confirmation.
 Fix for validation on security field.